Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 <img style="width: 800px" src="../../assets/img/3-Blockchain/3.7-p2p-eclipse-topology.svg">
 Notes:
     1.)
 Distorts view of the healthy normal honest state of the network 2.)
-Transaction confirmations can be fictious
+Transaction confirmations can be fictions
 ---v
 ## Executing the Attack
 - 1.)
 Flood a target node with a bunch of malicious peer addresses
 - 2.)
-The targeted node then stores these maliciious peers and utilizes them when resyncing on next bootup
+The targeted node then stores these malicious peers and utilizes them when re-syncing on next bootup
 - 3.)
 DOS targeted node to take it offline to force a resync with these new malicious peers
 ---v
 ## Preventing Attacks